Environment

 Reducing Water Consumption

 Sysmex uses water as a raw material in reagent production.
 Both tap water and groundwater are used.
-Recognizing that reducing water use is an important issue, Sysmex has set targets for decreasing water use in our Eco-Vision 2033, and is making efforts to improve the efficiency of water use at reagent production sites.
+Recognizing that reducing water use is an important issue, Sysmex has set targets for decreasing water use in our Eco-Vision 2033, and it is making efforts to improve the efficiency of water use at reagent production sites.

 Company Initiatives